Gamecube762/Macros/README.md

 Alternatively you can use `/quickMacro <macroName> <actions>`.
 Lines can be seperated by `;`.

-The above example can be condensed to this:
+The above example also can be condensed to this:
 ```
 /quickmacro jail tp {0} 100 64 100; gamemode 2 {0}; tellraw {0} ["",{"text":"You have been sent to Jail!","color":"red","bold":true}]
 ```